Shashank-LS/Task-Manager-ChatBot/README.md

 3. Special thanks to OpenAI for the GPT-3.5 language model.

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details.